Sharatn7/FastAPI_todo/README.md

-# Wobot_assignment

-Basic To-do list api done using FastAPI.
+# Basic To-do list api done using FastAPI.

 ## In this application